Evaporation of binary liquids from a capillary tube: Analytical model

 (iii) Velocity of meniscus: assuming that the volume of the glycerol-water mixture is the sum of the glycerol and water volumes, the velocity at which the length of the liquid column recedes is given by

-i.e. the negative of the time derivative of the volume occupied by the water, since the glycerol volume is constant.
-Denoting by $\mathrm{d}M^{\prime \prime}/\mathrm{d}t$ the rate at which the water mass per unit cross-section of capillary is lost,
+i.e. the negative of the time derivative of the volume occupied by the water, since the glycerol volume is constant. \coltext{Since $\mathrm{d}M^{\prime \prime}/\mathrm{d}t$ denotes} the rate at which the water mass per unit cross-section of capillary is lost, \coltext{we get}

-Notice that this equation is identical to the exact expression \eqref{eqn:vy_pure} obtained for the case where the liquid just contains water.
+\coltext{Note} that this equation is identical to the exact expression \eqref{eqn:vy_pure} obtained for the case where the liquid just contains water.
 This is a direct consequence of the nearly ideal character of the glycerol-water mixtures.

 We define a diffusive length scale $l_D$ (as also done by \citet{Salmon2017}) based on the mass transfer coefficient by considering a balance between evaporation and diffusion at the lower interface ($D \Delta w / l_D \sim h \Delta w$; \eqref{eqn:bc_main} and \eqref{eqn:dmdt_linear_shortened}) yielding